jazzband/django-simple-history/docs/usage.rst

     <simple_history.manager.HistoryManager object at 0x1cc4290>
     >>> Choice.history.all()
     [<HistoricalChoice: Choice object as of 2010-10-25 18:05:12.183340>, <HistoricalChoice: Choice object as of 2010-10-25 18:04:59.047351>]

-Because the history is model, you can also filter it like regulary QuerySets, a.k.
+Because the history is model, you can also filter it like regularly QuerySets, a.k.
 Choice.history.filter(choice_text='Not Much') will work!